fpco/schoolofhaskell/README.md

 `--flag soh-server:dev` enables the following:

-* Client JS is recompiled for every request.
-This allows the `soh-client/` code to be edited without doing rebuilding the server.

 * Sets default Yesod dev settings (see Settings.hs).

 * Enables dev mode for the client code, which has the following